boltops-tools/ufo/lib/ufo/help/init.md

 You can also generate the init ufo files and bypass the prompt by providing the `----execution-role-arn` option upfront.

     ufo init --image tongueroo/hi --app hi --force --launch-type fargate --execution-role-arn arn:aws:iam::536766270177:role/ecsTaskExecutionRole

+Important: You will need to adjust adjust the generated `.ufo/params.yml` and set the subnet and security_group values which are required for Fargate.

 ## Custom Templates